liseda-lab/Supervised-SS/README.md

 International Semantic Web Conference, Springer, Cham, 2016 (pp. 498-514)
 ```

-#### Using Biomedical Benchmark Datasets
-In RDF2Vec, a set of sequences was generated from Weisfeiler-Lehman subtree kernels.
+As default, in RDF2Vec, a set of sequences was generated from Weisfeiler-Lehman subtree kernels.
-For the Weisfeiler-Lehman algorithm, we use walks with depth 8, and we extracted a limited number of 500 random walks for each entity.
-The corpora of sequences were used to build a Skip-Gram model with the following parameters: window size=5; number of iterations=10; entity vector size=200.
+For the Weisfeiler-Lehman algorithm, we use as default walks with depth 8, and we extracted a limited number of 500 random walks for each entity.
+The corpora of sequences were used to build a Skip-Gram model with the following default parameters: window size=5; number of iterations=10; entity vector size=200.
+However, all the parameters can be changed in the beginning of the python file [SS_Embedding_Calculation/run_RDF2VecEmbeddings.py].

 Run the command to calculate the embeddings for each protein using rdf2vec implementation:
 ```
 python3 SS_Embedding_Calculation/run_RDF2VecEmbeddings.py
 ```
-For each protein dataset, this command creates **3 embedding files** (one for each GO semantic apect: biological_process, cellular_component aspect, molecular_function) and place them in [SS_Embedding_Calculation/Embeddings/datasetname/aspect](https://github.com/ritatsousa/Supervised-SS/tree/master/SS_Embedding_Calculation/Embeddings) folder.
+For each dataset, this command creates **embedding files** (one for each semantic aspect) and place them in [SS_Embedding_Calculation/Embeddings/datasetname/aspect](https://github.com/ritatsousa/Supervised-SS/tree/master/SS_Embedding_Calculation/Embeddings) folder.

-For each gene dataset, this command creates **4 embedding files** (4 semantic aspects: HPO, biological_process, cellular_component aspect, molecular_function) and place them in [SS_Embedding_Calculation/Embeddings/datasetname/aspect](https://github.com/ritatsousa/Supervised-SS/tree/master/SS_Embedding_Calculation/Embeddings) folder.

 The description of the embedding text file is in [SS_Embedding_Calculation/Embeddings/Embeddings_format.txt](https://github.com/ritatsousa/Supervised-SS/blob/master/SS_Embedding_Calculation/Embeddings/Embeddings_format.txt) file.
 The filename is in the format “Embeddings_datasetname_skig-gram_wl_aspect.txt”.